xpack/xpm-js/README.md

 ### The build folder path

-When using build configurations, each build should be performed in a separate build folder.
+When using build configurations, each build must be performed in a separate build folder.

-This should be done using the reserved property `buildFolderRelativePath`, which should define a folder relative to the project root, usually below a `build` folder.
+This should be done using the reserved property `buildFolderRelativePath`, which must define a folder relative to the project root, usually below a `build` folder.

 This property can be manually defined for each configuration,